 Be it your career, your family life, poker, or any other game, skills are essential to success.
 Without skills, you are just gambling – depending on luck to influence your outcomes.
 And based on the mathematical probabilities, while you COULD win, most likely you will end up losing a little when gambling.
-If you’re already determined to play luck-based games, you may as well do your research on a site like RTP Slots Info and ensure you’re playing the games that offer the highest payout percentages.
+If you’re already determined to play luck-based games, you may as well do your research and ensure you’re playing the games that offer the highest payout percentages.
 Anyhow, that’s why I stick to more skill-based games, like poker.

 What is Skill?

 According to the Merriam-Webster Dictionary, there are two forms of skill: (1) the ability to use knowledge to succeed in whatever task you choose; and (2) expertise or aptitude developed over time, such as manual dexterity.

 In each case, there are three skill levels: expert, proficient, and novice.
 Your goal should always be to become an expert in the key skills for that activity.
 This applies whether you are playing poker or building your career in your chosen field.

 As long as you play poker, there are skills you can acquire to improve your game – some more important than others.
 Let’s examine the more prominent poker skills.
 Skills needed to succeed (win) in low or middle limit hold’em differ in many respects from those essential in no-limit and high-limit games.
 Let’s focus on the low/middle limit games – those preferred by recreational players (like me) who are the majority.

 It takes skill to choose the best table at which to play.
 Study your opponents and be confident that you are one of the most skilled at that table.

 Starting out, be sure to put more than enough chips on the table to sustain you until you win some hands.
 If you cannot afford it, don’t play.